-At March 31, 2016, the Company had a working capital deficit of \$2,800,194 as compared to a deficit of \$2,839,375 at December 31, 2015.
+At September 30, 2016, the Company had working capital of \$458,855 as compared to a deficit of \$2,839,375 at December 31, 2015.
 There are insufficient funds to meet all property commitments as they now stand.
 The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 These factors indicate the existence of a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.
-Management intends to finance operating costs over the next twelve months with loans from directors and companies controlled by directors and or private placement of common shares or the issuance of debt, to meet future commitments or may seek extensions to the exploration schedule; however, there are no guarantees that the Company can do so in the future.
+Management intends to finance operating costs over the next twelve months with loans from directors and companies controlled by directors and or private placement of common shares or the issuance of debt, to meet future commitments or may seek extensions to the exploration schedule, however, there are no guarantees that the Company can do so in the future.